melane1978/PythonAiCourse/CrimeML/ReadMe.md

 I was intrested to use Pytorch CUDA memory, to see if my AI will perfom better, but do to my computer being a Mac it does not support CUDA.
 Therefore I needed to use the CPU instead, but for a much smaller AI I concluded that this was not a problem.

 My final thoughts; can this predicted data be correct?
-No, it can not, but it seems to follow a good pathern and the loss is not very high.
+No, it can not, because to predict crimes may be very difficult, its alot that needs to be investigated, like econmy, unemployment, age, and alot more.
+But my AI seems to follow a good pathern and the loss is not very high.

 Version 1.0 CrimeML AI, 2024-02-29
 melane1978@gmail.com